johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 transport is not supported.

 Processing rules:
-- The "-do53" negative token is only actionable when the SVCB RRset is DNSSEC-validated (Validated mode).
+- The "-do53" token is only actionable when the SVCB RRset is DNSSEC-validated (Validated mode).
 In these cases, resolvers SHOULD honor the "-do53" token when selecting transports.
-- In Opportunistic (unvalidated) mode, resolvers MUST ignore the "-do53" negative token.
+- In Opportunistic (unvalidated) mode, resolvers MUST ignore the "-do53" token.

 Examples:
 - alpn="dot,doq"           -> Indicates support for DoT and DoQ.